Florida Insurance One Agency

 How We Can Help

-Florida Insurance One is an Independent Insurance Agency that specializes in: Medicare Supplements, Medicare Advantage, Prescription Drug Plans, Dental and Vision, we also offer Individual & Family and Employer health plans, Life Insurance and Annuities.
+Florida Insurance One is an Independent Insurance Agency that specializes in: Medicare Supplements, Medicare Advantage, Dual Special Needs Plans "DSNP", Prescription Drug Plans, Hospital Indemnity Plans, Dental and Vision, we also offer Individual & Family, Life Insurance and Annuities, and HEALTHCARE.GOV.

-We represent a number of carriers that include Aetna, UnitedHealthcare®, BCBS, Humana, Wellcare, United American, Mutual of Omaha, Cigna, and the MarketPlace aka Healthcare.gov and others.
+We represent a number of carriers that include Aetna, UnitedHealthcare®, BCBS - Florida Blue, Devoted, Humana, Wellcare, United American, Mutual of Omaha, Physicians Mutual, Cigna, and the MarketPlace aka Healthcare.gov and others.

-Call us for your FREE Medicare Consultation there is never a fee to help you to make the right choice.
+Call us NOW get your FREE Medicare Consultation there is never a fee for our service at anytime

 Plans